 Election in the New Testament

 The equivalent family of words in the New Testament is the verb eklego, the adjective eklektos, and the noun ekloge.
 These words are variously translated in the NIV as chosen, chose, choose, picked, made a choice, election, and elect.
 Sometimes the word is used for people choosing something or someone.
-But more commonly it is God who is choosing.
+But more commonly, it is God who is choosing.
 The following representative lists will show the usage of these words in the New Testament.
-Frequently it is God choosing Christ; other times he chooses individuals for a task; and other times the selection is referring to a group, the elect.
+Frequently it is God choosing Christ; other times, he chooses individuals for a task; and other times, the selection refers to a group, the elect.

 Christ is the Chosen One